About this listing

 Easily accessed via 495, Rts 3 and Rt 2, Fletcher Tavern B&B is set in a traditional, picturesque New England village.
 An excellent library is just on the other side of the Common, a few steps away.
 Walking trails are a short walk around the corner ; skiing and a lake are a seven minute drive away.
 Restaurants and shopping are just down the hill.

-A train into Boston is available from Littleton.
+A train into Boston is available from Lowell and also from Littleton.
 There is ample parking at the Tavern.
-Either a limo or a driver will pick guests up at the airport.
+Either a limo or a driver can pick guests up at the airport.

 Other Things to Note